Incorporation of model accuracy in gravitational wave Bayesian inference: Gravitational-wave Bayesian inference

 A single analysis with the model that is, on average, the most accurate in the parameter space of interest can be performed\cite{Hannam:2021pit}.
 However, the issue with this technique is that the mismatch varies considerably across different regions of the parameter space, particularly for the spins which are often not well measured.
 For instance, when averaging across the parameter space consistent with {\texttt{SXS:BBH:0926}}, {\modelname{SEOBNRv5PHM}} is the most accurate model.
 However, for effective parallel spins $>0$ and perpendicular spins $< 0.05$, we find that {\modelname{IMRPhenomTPHM}} is more accurate than {\modelname{SEOBNRv5PHM}}, and {\modelname{IMRPhenomXPHM}} is of comparable accuracy to {\modelname{SEOBNRv5PHM}}.
 By simply averaging the mismatch across the parameter space, we neglect this information, resulting in the use of a less accurate model in certain regions of the parameter space.
 On the other hand, the method presented in this work to incorporate the accuracy of multiple models into a single GW Bayesian analysis fully utilises this information.

 Numerical relativity surrogate techniques provide accurate models for describing GWs produced from colliding black holes\cite{Varma:2018mmi,Varma:2019csw}.
 We do not sample over surrogate models in this work since they are used as a proxy for numerical relativity simulations to assess model accuracy (see Methods).
 We quantify the efficacy of our approach by comparing results to those obtained with surrogate models.
-For the same numerical relativity simulation we find that {\modelname{NRSur7dq4}} -- the leading generic-spin numerical relativity surrogate model\cite{Varma:2019csw} -- more accurately captures the true parameters of the binary as expected.
-Our \textit{NR informed} approach offers the most statistically similar one-dimensional posterior probability distributions to the surrogate posteriors out of the methods considered in this work.
-Given the flexibility that non-surrogate models provide, such as being able to probe low-mass binaries, our method provides an ideal compromise.
+For the same numerical relativity simulation we find that {\modelname{NRSur7dq4}} -- the leading generic-spin numerical relativity surrogate model\cite{Varma:2019csw} -- more accurately captures the true parameters of the binary as expected (see Supplementary Figure 1).
+Our NR informed approach offers the most statistically similar one-dimensional posterior probability distributions to the surrogate posteriors out of the methods considered in this work.